 - We are expanding our focus on responsible and sustainable sourcing practices to include palm oil

-- We currently only source oil from suppliers who are founding members of the Roundtable on Sustainable Palm Oil (RSPO)
+- We currently only source oil from suppliers who are members of the Roundtable on Sustainable Palm Oil (RSPO)

 - We are in the process of evaluating our supply chain to determine how to best meet our sustainability goals as we move forward